TBH, I Forgot About My Flat Iron Until I Discovered These 11 Sleek, Straight Styles

 Warning: Envy-inducing hairspo ahead.

-Hair trends have gone in and out almost as quickly as clothing—well, we’re not at micro-trend level yet, so I guess hair still has some integrity there.
+Hair trends have gone in and out almost as quickly as clothing (well, we’re not at micro-trend level yet, so I guess hair still has some integrity there).
 But one thing that never goes out of style?
-An effortless, straight hairstyle.
+An sleek, straight hairstyle.
 (Yes, even in the age of the Dyson Airwrap blowout.)

 '90s Blowout

-One of hairstyles that looks good every time, no matter what, the ‘90s-inspired blowout is a mindless style that anyone with straight hair can do to give their locks some oomph.
+One of the hairstyles that looks good every time—no matter what—is the ’90s-inspired blowout.
+It’s an easy style that anyone with straight hair can do to give their locks some oomph.
 “Sleek at the root, movement through the ends,” Ballance visualizes.
-“It’s giving ‘90s supermodel, but modern.”
-Honestly, thank god for that Dyson Airwrap.
+“It’s giving ’90s supermodel, but modern.”
+Honestly, thank God for that Dyson Airwrap.

 Shop the Look